Send Close Add comments: (status displays here)

 Verse routeδια τουτο ιδου εγω αποστελλω προς υμας προφητας και σοφους και γραμματεις εξ αυτων αποκτενειτε και σταυρωσετε και εξ αυτων μαστιγωσετε εν ταις συναγωγαις υμων και διωξετε απο πολεως εις πολιν [gnt]

 The KJV translates as "persecute" the Greek word that means "pursue".
-In context, it can mean "persecute".
+In context, it can mean "persecute" as in "go after".

 What has happened in the past will invariably, due to human nature, happen in the future.
 Which Bible "scribes" or "translators" were, historically, "persecuted", "scourged" or "killed"?